therekrab/autopilot/docs/source/usage.rst

 acceleration, double jerk)``, velocity is left unlimited.

-Unless there's a need for a limit on velocity, it is recommended to leave this unlimited, and instead governed by the robot's physical maximum speed.
+Unless there's a need for a limit on velocity, it is recommended to leave the velocity unlimited, and instead governed by the robot's physical maximum speed.

 You can find docs on ``APConstraints``